UNDERGRADUATE COURSES

 Basic concepts, properties of pure substances,first law of thermodynamics for closed systems and control volumes,entropy, second law of thermodynamics, second law analysis,introductory cycle analysis.

-Introduction, definition and physical properties of fluids, concept of continuum.
-Kinematics, coordinates, derivatives, flowlines.
+Introduction, definition and physical properties of fluids, concept of continuum., definitions of density, pressure and viscosity, Kinematics, motion of a fluid element, rotation, deformation, flowlines.
 Fluid statics and buoyancy.
-Basic principles, conservation laws, flow properties, system- control volume approaches, Reynolds Transport theorem.
+Forces acting on flat and curved surfaces.
+Eulerian and Lagrangian flow descriptions, conservation laws, flow properties, system-control volume approaches, Reynolds Transport theorem.
 Governing equations: conservation of mass, linear momentum and energy equations.
 Bernoulli equation and its applications.
 Flow of real fluids: Newtonian fluids, Navier- Stokes equations.
 Application for incompressible flows, laminar - turbulent flow definitions, and application to pipe flows.

 Workshop practice;aircraft maintenance,repair,parts production.